 Any GSMOL member wanting to volunteer for either of these positions in their park should contact their GSMOL Zone Vice President.
 Find their information in The Californian or send an email on our Contact Us page.

 The Nine Pillars of Growth

-When you see the word “Membership” and the names “Membership Committee” and “Membership Action Team”, you probably think Oh, these are the people who work to bring more members into GSMOL.
+When you see the word “Membership” and the names “Membership Committee” you probably think Oh, these are the people who work to bring more members into GSMOL.
 And that is true.
 And we DESPERATELY need to do that!
 But there is a lot more to it than that.
 There are actually NINE goals.
-I call them “pillars” because the purpose of pillars is to support something.
+They are called “pillars” because the purpose of pillars is to support something.
 And we call it Growth because it’s not just about the members!